 Tip: Ultimately, if you are doing your own administrative tasks, you cost yourself a lot more than you would be paying to have a VA handle the same things.

 Here are the kinds of basic “back office” administrative and operational work that a VA might handle for you; we’ve left pre-COVID things in the list as we’re hopeful for the day when the world opens again:

-- Handle email or US mail, handling most and forwarding to you just those which need your attention
+- Handle email or postal mail, handling most and forwarding to you just those which need your attention

 - Make appointments, keep your schedule